zikapanam/doc-zikapanam/docs/intro.md

 ---
 id: intro-redirect
-title: intro
+title: Redirect
-slug: intro
+slug: /docs/intro
-redirect: /docs/fonctionnement/intro
 ---

 <!-- Automatically redirect to the new page -->
 <meta http-equiv="refresh" content="0; url=/docs/fonctionnement/intro" />

-Si vous n'êtes pas redirigé, [cliquez ici](/docs/fonctionnement/intro).
+If you are not redirected, [click here](/docs/fonctionnement/intro).